aS00Sa/docker-swarm-ansible/README.md

 * The first node defined in `[swarm_managers]` is setup as the leader in the Swarm Cluster
 * The remaining nodes are setup as Swarm Managers (3 required for clustering, ie 1 Leader, 2 managers)
 * If `[swarm_workers]` is defined, joins these to the Swarm Cluster with the Worker role
-* On `[gluster_nodes]`, configures the second drive (sdb) with a XFS file system
-* Sets up a GlusterFS Cluster on nodes in `[gluster_nodes]` (Ansible will assume there are 3 total, others in this group will not be initialized)
 * Install Docker Gluster Storage Plugin on all `[swarm_managers]` and `[swarm_workers]`
-* Installs [Traefik](https://traefik.io) stack as a global Service on all `[swarm_managers]`
 * Install [Portainer](https://www.portainer.io) Agents as a global service on all `[swarm_managers]` and `[swarm_workers]`
 * Install Portainer UI with a replica set of 1 on `[swarm_managers]`
 * Install HAProxy on dedicated node
-* Creates a self signed certificate for SSL offloading with HA Proxy
+* Creates a self signed certificate for Docker
-* Routes traffic received on port 80 and 443 to the Traefic Services running on the Swarm manager Nodes.
+* Routes traffic to the Swarm manager Nodes.

 ### Setup DNS